AshwinHarishP/Python-Projects/Stone Papper Scissor Game/Readme.md

 4. If both the player chooses the same option then it will be draw.
                                                           How does the game works?
 This game will be performed by applying the above rules.
-It will also displays the number of times user and computer wins the match.
+It will display the number of times user and computer wins the match.
+It will also shows who won the entire match.